humphrej/rules_dhall/README.md

 Attribute  | Description |
 ---------- |  ---- |
-name       | __string; required.__
-entrypoint | __label; required.__  This is name of the dhall file that contains the expression that is the entrypoint to the package.
-Any dhall references from another dhall package _must_ include the sha256 hash. srcs       | __List of labels; optional.__ List of source files that are referenced from *entrypoint*. deps       | __List of labels; optional.__ List of dhall_library targets that this rule should depend on. data       | __List of labels; optional.__ The output of these targets will copied into this package so that dhall can reference them.
+name       | __string; required.__  This name must be bash variable safe (alphanumeric with underscores) entrypoint | __label; required.__  This is name of the dhall file that contains the expression that is the entrypoint to the package.
+Any dhall references from another dhall package _must_ include the sha256 hash (see dhall_freeze). srcs       | __List of labels; optional.__ List of source files that are referenced from *entrypoint*. deps       | __List of labels; optional.__ List of dhall_library targets that this rule should depend on. data       | __List of labels; optional.__ The output of these targets will copied into this package so that dhall can reference them.